bendordie/IMAQLIQ-Lite-Webserver/README.md

 ## Getting started

-Write <code>make</code> in the console in the root directory of the project.
+Run <code>make</code> in terminal in the root directory of the project.

-Then <code>./server</code> to run server.
+Then run <code>./server</code> to start server.
 It will be executed in daemon mode and will be ready to service a clients.

 To run client application do <code>./client \<ip\> \<port\> \<file_path\></code>.
 By default ip is 127.0.0.1 and port is 80.